 - Something for your child to play with (crayons, playing cards, knuckle bones).

 Each kit needs to be sealed in an ice-cream container labelled with your child’s name, emergency contact details, names of those who have permission to pick your child up in the event of an emergency and any health issues.
-If you have any questions, please talk with Rebekah Hill.

 At Titahi Bay School the decision was made to have composite classes, based on evidence about what makes a positive difference for students.